 Myths and Folklore

-- The Salamander is a special case, as one may have noticed, of the listed creatures, it's the only one that is an existing animal.
+- The Salamander is a special case, as one may have noticed, of the listed creatures, as it's the only one that is an existing animal.
 The Salamander and its associations with fire is one of the longest lasting myths in western civilization.
 The Romans believed Salamanders could extinguish fires by touching them.
 The Talmud lists the Salamander as a creature of fire, whose blood makes one immune to fire.
 Leonardo da Vinci wrote that Salamanders have no digestive organs, only needing fire to feed themselves and regenerate.
 The exact reason for all these stories and the length of times through which they survived is often theorized to be due to a behavior of Real Life Salamanders.
-Being amphibians, they seek lair in humid locals, like stacks of wood kept outdoors.
+Being amphibians, they seek lair in humid locales, like stacks of wood kept outdoors.
 People would then use that wood to make fires, which would wake the Salamanders and cause them to flee for their lives, leaving people convinced the creatures had been "birthed" by the flames through abiogenesis.
 As wood remained a primary source of heating for humans till the industrial revolutions, such events, though rare, would keep reoccurring, ensuring that the myths of the fiery Salamander would live on.

 - Several of Chaosium's games had them.

 - Dungeons & Dragons had the Elemental-Kin, which included the salamander and sylph.
+Gnomes and Undines aren't included, but they're plenty of other strange elemental beings to fill in the gaps.

-- Various Yu Gi Oh card feature one of the alchemic elementals as monsters.
-The most notable one is Genex Undine, a Steampunk version of Undine.
+- Various Yu-Gi-Oh! card feature one of the alchemic elementals as monsters.
+The most notable one is Genex Undine, a Steam Punk version of Undine.

 - Arc Rise Fantasia has the four elementals as enemies, but in this game all of them take the form of floating magic wands that casts spells of their respective elements.